You are here

 Mary Hemings (1753-after 1834), born probably in Charles City County, was the oldest known child of Elizabeth Hemings.
 After the division of the estate of Martha Jefferson's father, John Wayles, in 1774, Bell was brought with her family to Monticello, where she was an enslaved household servant and seamstress.1 She became a property owner in Charlottesville, and her and her descendants played integral roles in the Charlottesville community.
 Between 1772 and 1783, Mary Hemings Bell gave birth to six children, some of whom were separated from her through sale and some of whom lived in freedom.

 While Jefferson was in Paris as minister to France in the 1780s, a Charlottesville merchant, Thomas Bell, leased Mary Hemings Bell as a domestic servant from Jefferson.
-She went with her two youngest children, Joseph and Betsey – Jefferson had already given her two eldest, Daniel and Molly, to his sister and daughter.
-Mary Hemings Bell became Thomas Bell's common-law wife and, briefly, his property, when she asked Jefferson to sell her to her husband.
+She went with her two youngest children, Joseph and Betsy – Jefferson had already given her two eldest, Daniel and Molly, to his sister and daughter.
+Mary Hemings Bell became Thomas Bell's common-law wife and his property when she asked Jefferson to sell her to her husband.
 Thomas Bell unofficially freed her, acknowledged their two children, and bequeathed his estate to them.
 Jefferson refused to sell Mary Hemings Bell's older children, Joseph Fossett and Betsy Hemmings, who remained in slavery at Monticello.

 Mary Hemings Bell maintained close ties with her still enslaved children, who were only eleven and nine years old when separated from their mother.
 Because of her accepted status as free and her life estate in Bell's property after his death in 1800, she could provide them with items of clothing and personal possessions that were inaccessible to other slaves.
 During the crisis of 1827, when members of her family were sold at the Monticello dispersal sale, Mary Bell's economic standing enabled her son Joseph Fossett to arrange for the purchase of a number of his own children.